sulu/SuluFormBundle/README.md

 ## Features

+This Bundle will allow the content manager to create `custom forms` in the backend which can selected with a content type to be displayed at a specific page.

-This Bundle handles the problem with the `CSRF Token` and `HTTP Cache`.
+Also this Bundle handles the problem with the `CSRF Token` and `HTTP Cache`.
 A simple Controller is provided to handle a Symfony Form with CSRF Token.
-Also `mail` dispatching is handled by the bundle.
+The `mail` dispatching is handled by the bundle.

 ## Installation